 - University of Texas, MD Anderson Cancer Center at Houston

-Lymphedema is swelling caused by a build-up of fluid, usually in the arms or legs in patients who have been treated for cancer.
+Lymphedema is swelling caused by a buildup of fluid and fat that happens most commonly in the arms, legs, or face in patients who have been treated for cancer.
 Lymphedema is one of the most troubling complications that can develop after cancer surgery.
 Many patients find that lymphedema worsens the physical and emotional strain of living with (or following treatment for) cancer.

 More detailed information about lymphedema, written for healthcare providers, is available by subscription.
 (See 'Professional level information' below.)

-The initial symptoms of lymphedema may include any or all of the following symptoms in the limb involved in cancer treatment:
+The initial symptoms of lymphedema may include any or all of the following in the treated limb or tissues:

 ●A heavy sensation or an aching discomfort